Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Analysis of Momentum Dynamics

 \begin{assumption}[Quasi-Equilibrium Approximation] The system is in quasi-equilibrium near minima. \end{assumption} \begin{assumption}[Low Temperature Approximation] The system is under low temperature (small gradient noise). \end{assumption}

-\citet{xie2020diffusion} first model the process of SGD escaping loss valleys as a Kramers Escape Problem in deep learning.
+\citet{xie2020diffusion} modeled the process of SGD escaping minima as a Kramers Escape Problem in deep learning.
 Recent machine learning papers \citep{jastrzkebski2017three,xie2020diffusion,zhou2020towards} also used Assumptions \ref{as:quasi} and \ref{as:low} as the background implicitly or explicitly.
-Quasi-Equilibrium Approximation and Low Temperature Approximation are widely used in many fields' Kramers Escape Problems for state transition/minima selection, including statistical physics \citep{kramers1940brownian,hanggi1986escape}, chemistry \citep{eyring1935activated,hanggi1990reaction}, biology \citep{zhou2010rate}, electrical engineering \citep{coffey2012langevin}, and stochastic process \citep{van1992stochastic,berglund2013kramers}.
+Quasi-Equilibrium Approximation and Low Temperature Approximation have been widely used in many fields' Kramers Escape Problems for state transition/minima selection, including statistical physics\citep{kramers1940brownian,hanggi1986escape}, chemistry\citep{eyring1935activated,hanggi1990reaction}, biology\citep{zhou2010rate}, electrical engineering\citep{coffey2012langevin}, and stochastic process\citep{van1992stochastic,berglund2013kramers}.

 Assumptions \ref{as:quasi} and \ref{as:low} mean that the diffusion theory is good at modeling ``slow'' escape processes that cost more iterations.
 As this class of ``slow'' escape processes takes main computational time compared with ``fast'' escape processes, this class of ``slow'' escape process is more interesting for training of deep neural networks.
-Empirically, the escape processes in the wide range of iterations (50 to 100,000 iterations) can be modeled as a Kramers Escape Problem very well \citep{xie2020diffusion}.
+Empirically, \citet{xie2020diffusion} reported that the escape processes in the wide range of iterations (50 to 100,000 iterations) can be modeled as a Kramers Escape Problem very well.
 Our empirical results in Section \ref{sec:empirical} support this point again.
-Thus, Assumptions \ref{as:quasi} and \ref{as:low} are reasonable in practice (see more in Appendix \ref{sec:assumption}.).
+Thus, Assumptions \ref{as:quasi} and \ref{as:low} are reasonable in practice (see more discussions in Appendix \ref{sec:assumption}).

 We next formulate how Momentum escapes minima as Theorem \ref{pr:Momentumtransition}, which is based on Theorem 3.2 in \citet{xie2020diffusion} and the effective diffusion correction for the phase-space Fokker-Planck Equation \eqref{eq:MomentumFP} in \citet{kalinay2012phase}.
-We analyze the mean escape time $\tau$ \citep{van1992stochastic,xie2020diffusion} required for the escaping process from a loss valley to the outside.
-Suppose the saddle point $b$ is the exit of Loss Valley $a$, and $\Delta L = L(b) - L(a)$ is the barrier height(See more in Appendix \ref{sec:escape}.).
+We analyze the mean escape time $\tau$ \citep{van1992stochastic,xie2020diffusion} required for the escaping process from a loss valley.
+Suppose that the saddle point $b$ is the exit of Loss Valley $a$, and $\Delta L = L(b) - L(a)$ is the barrier height(See more details in Appendix \ref{sec:escape}.).